ZaynDagham/Ekko_Web_App/README.md

 ## Step 1: Download the Repository & Artifacts

-1. **Clone the repository** from GitHub and place it in a short, non-spaced directory path on your machine to avoid path-resolution issues.
+1. **Clone or Donwload the repository** from GitHub and place it in a short, non-spaced directory path on your machine to avoid path-resolution issues.
 2. **Download the required AI artifacts** (like models and embeddings) from this [Google Drive Link](https://drive.google.com/drive/folders/1b3Td6bobTzKWGB7Y2kJ8iyKo1M4qgHK6?usp=sharing).
+3. **Download the 2 CSV Files** (MetaData:`400k_Basic_genome_movielens_keywords.csv` And Rating files:`merged_users_ratings.csv`) only if u want to work on the colab notebooks (starting form #01 notebook) from this [Google Drive Link](https://drive.google.com/drive/folders/1zlsN5W2oABCf2odlC37iWASwhG8Dh83Y?usp=sharing).
+(Change paths according to your needs)
-3. Extract and place the downloaded (Size 1.64GB) `ekko_artifacts` into your local project so it matches the **Project Structure** outlined at the bottom of this guide.
+4. Extract and place the downloaded (Size 1.64GB) `ekko_artifacts` into your local project so it matches the **Project Structure** outlined at the bottom of this guide.

 ---